Anshu-Parmar/Flappy-Bird-Game/README.md

 <p>This project is a Flutter implementation of the classic Flappy Bird game using the Flame game engine.
 It offers an interactive and enjoyable gaming experience.</p>

 <h3 align="left">Acknowledgments:</h3>
-Special thanks to [code-Sajjad] for their guidance and inspiration throughout the project.
+<p>Special thanks to <a href = "https://github.com/HeyFlutter-Public/flappy_bird_game">code-Sajjad</a> for their guidance and inspiration throughout the project.
-I learned and created this project with their valuable insights.
+I learned and created this project following their valuable insights.</p>

 <h3 align="left">Getting Started:</h3>
 <p>Follow these steps to run the project locally:<br>